GULibrarySandbox/intro-text-mining-analysis-2022/content/4-build.md

 # Building a dataset

-A dataset can be built either through finding and extracting existing data, collating resources or generating your own data.
+A dataset can be built either by finding and extracting existing text data, collating resources or generating your own data.
 Building a dataset can be as simple as collecting PDFs from your literature search, or as complex as finding then transribing handwritten texts and converting them into a computational format.

 The first step is to find the dataset or corpus of interest.